twilio/twilio-go/rest/insights/v3/docs/InsightsDomainsConversationsQueryApi.md

 > InsightsQueryResponse CreateQueryResults(ctx, optional)

-Execute a semantic query
+Execute a synchronous semantic query

 Execute a semantic query against the Conversations domain.
+Returns results inline.
+For long-running queries, use the QueryJobs endpoint.

 ### Path Parameters